Logitech's Circle 2 cam has the guts to handle home security

 Logitech's $180 Circle 2 wired security camera is a significant improvement over its first-gen model, but it's also very different.
 Instead of a rechargeable battery, this new model requires an adapter for power.
-It's also rated for indoor and outdoor use; the original Circle cam (£128.99 at Amazon.co.uk) was strictly indoors-only.
+It's also rated for indoor and outdoor use; the original Circle cam ($140.49 at Amazon.com) was strictly indoors-only.
 At the current exchange rate, $180 converts to roughly £130 and AU$225.

 Note: Logitech sells a wire-free version of the Circle 2 camera with a rechargeable battery for $200 (£145 and AU$250 converted), as well as a variety of accessories to give you different ways to connect and mount both the wired and wire-free Circle 2 cameras.